 The Bill and Melinda Gates Foundation has identified Bangladesh as one of the nexus countries for driving greater financial inclusion – positively affecting millions of lives.
-Currently, the country has a 47% financially included population according to Financial Inclusion Insights (2018) and this is gradually increasing with higher digitization of products, services and proliferation of mobile internet users.
-The Gates Foundation commissioned two market research studies with us to explore the possibilities and challenges associated with digitization of wages in the apparel sector and the prospects of digitization in the microfinance sector as these two sectors greatly affect the lives of people living in a low income bracket.
+Currently, the country has a 47% financially included population according to Financial Inclusion Insights (2018) and this is gradually increasing with the higher digitization of products, services, and proliferation of mobile internet users.
+The Gates Foundation commissioned two market research studies with us to explore the possibilities and challenges associated with the digitization of wages in the apparel sector and the prospects of digitization in the microfinance sector as these two sectors greatly affect the lives of people living in the low-income bracket.
 This would give the foundation a holistic strategic path it can utilize to plan its intervention initiatives accordingly.

-As the apparel industry of Bangladesh aims to gain higher export in an increasingly competitive global market, sustainability, quality and digitization have become crucial forms of differentiation and competency.
-Wage digitization in the apparel sector directly affects the lives of 3.5 million people, who are employed in the industry, living under an income bracket of less than USD 150 a month.
+As the apparel industry of Bangladesh aims to gain higher export in an increasingly competitive global market, sustainability, quality, and digitization have become crucial forms of differentiation and competency.
+Wage digitization in the apparel sector directly affects the lives of 3.5 million people, who are employed in the industry and living under an income bracket of less than USD 150 a month.

-Wage digitization is seen to have direct positive correlation with increase in financial inclusion and currently close to a million workers in the apparel industry are now receiving their salary as digital wages.
-The apparel sector is indubitably a key sector in Bangladesh and greater digitization in the industry will have compounded positive effects on the lives of a large work force.
-Similarly with just a 15% increase in transaction digitization would positively affect the lives of close to 4.5 million women borrowers.
-Currently 1 million apparel workers are receiving salaries digitally and further digitization of transactions would not only help microfinance institutions increase efficiency but potentially reduce interest rates and cost of borrowing for its underprivileged borrowers.
+Wage digitization is seen to have a direct positive correlation with the increase in financial inclusion and currently close to a million workers in the apparel industry are now receiving their salary as digital wages.
+The apparel sector is indubitably a key sector in Bangladesh and greater digitization in the industry will have compounded positive effects on the lives of a large workforce.
+Similarly just a 15% increase in transaction digitization would positively affect the lives of close to 4.5 million women borrowers.
+Currently, 1 million apparel workers are receiving salaries digitally and further digitization of transactions would not only help microfinance institutions increase efficiency but potentially reduce interest rates and cost of borrowing for its underprivileged borrowers.

 According to 82.5 percent of respondents, the major benefit all DFS adopters experienced was the time saved during the wage disbursement week.
-Although the banking process time remained similar to the cash based system, the salary week disbursement process was much faster.
-Although not clear at first, the benefits of digitization were slowly materializing to worker groups as they became more habituated with the system.
+Although the banking process time remained similar to the cash-based system, the salary week disbursement process was much faster.
+Although not clear at first, the benefits of digitization were slowly materializing in working groups as they became more habituated to the system.
 It saved them time and their earnings were now more secure on a digital platform.
 According to major DFS providers, although the cash-out rate is high in the first few months of digital wage disbursement, this cash-out frequency reduces over time as workers start to feel more secure with having their money in a digital form.

 According to 90 percent of respondents, the major challenge with the transition process was that the costs associated were higher than initially expected.
 Most first movers did not have a clear idea about the costs associated with the transition and had not embarked on any in-depth cost-benefit analysis before digitizing.